javi0x00/javi0x00/programming.md

 - [Design Patterns](#design-patterns)
 - [UI Design Methodology](#ui-design-methodology)
 - [Cloud](#cloud)
+#### crux
+Crux refers to the core challenge or critical problem
+Identifying the crux helps developers focus on solving the most impactful issues early in the development process.
 #### Problem Solving
 Problem solving is the core thing software developers do.
 The programming languages and tools they use are secondary to this fundamental skill.